-Each year the Irish Government spends in the region of €750M on scientific research, training and development.
+Government Budget Allocations for Research & Development (GBARD) in 2019 was €802.2m.
 As with all public spending, it is necessary to demonstrate and articulate the potential impact and benefits of scientific research.
 Given the scale of the investment and the stage of their maturity, the SFI Research Centres are expected to significantly underpin SFI's success in attaining targets set against key performance indicators aligned with economic and societal impact.
 For the SFI Research Centres Phase 2 Programme, proposals will not only need to demonstrate scientific excellence, but must also clearly articulate the potential for economic and societal impact arising from the Centre.
 Applicants should be aware that proposals which do not demonstrate the potential to deliver impact, or which have not successfully articulated how this impact can be delivered, will not be funded through this programme, regardless of scientific excellence.